rainfidelis/new-blog-app/README.md

 ## To Do:
 I would love to add the following functionalities shortly:
 + A user dashboard with admin capabilities
++ Make image addition to the page more dynamic

+## Recently Added
-+ Incorporate better frontend templates
++ Better frontend templates for a more stylish website

 ## Hosting
 The site is currently hosted at: